-1.15.
+Photo 6 1.15.
 General description of chute system:

-There are x2 refuse chutes provided at Block 3, these are located on each floor in the ventilated staircases that serve the building.
+There are x2 refuse chutes provided at Block 2, both are located in permanently ventilated areas and separated from escape routes by fire resisting construction providing 30 minutes fire resistance.
 The refuse chute has recently undergone refurbishment and now provides adequate protection at all floor levels with self-closing, intumescent lined hopper disposal points and an automatic isolation shutter which is activated by means of fusible link at the base of the chute.
 The base of the chute is accessed externally.